RVGroup-CTUT/Camera_Calibration/README.md

 git commit -m "name: depending on you"
 ```

-### 4. Final, you use the code to push all of them to your repository.
+### 4. Finally, you use the code to push all of them to your repository.

 ```python
 git push -f  origin main